-• Water Supply Works and Use Approval and Water Access License,

-- State and local approval for construction of the intersection of the Site Access Road and Gilgai Road. - An approval from the NSW Dams Safety Committee for the design and construction of the Residue Storage Facility, and - A high voltage connection agreement with Essential Energy.
+- Water Supply Works and Use Approval and Water Access License, - State and local approval for construction of the intersection of the Site Access Road and Gilgai Road, - An approval from the NSW Dams Safety Committee for the design and construction of the Residue Storage Facility, and - A high voltage connection agreement with Essential Energy.

-The ML 1792 grant covers 810 acres (370 hectares) of surface area fully owned by the Company, an area adequate to construct and operate a scandium mine of a scale outlined in the definitive Feasibility Study.
-The Company had originally filed a mining lease application (MLA 531) covering an area of 874 hectares, providing for significant project expansion capacity.
-However, due to an objection filed in 2016 by a landowner who holds freehold surface ownership over a portion of the 874 hectare area, the original MLA 531 remains in review by the New South Wales Department of Planning and Environment.
-The landowner objection claims the property is "Agricultural Land", with meaning as defined in the relevant law.
+The 2019 ML 1792 grant covers 810 acres (370 hectares) of surface area fully owned by the Company, an area adequate to construct and operate a scandium mine of a scale outlined in the definitive Feasibility Study.
+The Company had originally filed a mining lease application (MLA 531) covering an area of 874 hectares, which was granted in 2017 as a Mining Lease, and later ruled invalid.
+The reduction in area between the initial and the replacement ML grants represented acreage protested in an "Agricultural Land' objection lodged by a local landowner.
+The landowner holds freehold surface ownership over a portion of the original grant.